 What is school refusal?

 School refusal, or school avoidance, is a term used to describe the signs or anxiety a school-aged child has and his or her refusal to go to school.
-School phobia can be seen in three different types of situations, including the following:
+School phobia can be seen in different types of situations, including:

 Young children going to school for the first time.
 This is a normal type of school refusal.
 This develops with a child's normal separation anxiety, or uneasiness about leaving a parent figure.
 This type of fear usually goes away within a few days of the child attending school.